nimrodtalmon/adaptiveblockchainsimulation/README.md

 # adaptiveblockchainsimulation
-Simulation framework for an adaptive blockchain
+Simulation framework for an adaptive blockchain.

+To simulate the behavior of an adaptive blockchain.